 The St. Johns I and II cultures developed out of the fiber-tempered Orange culture that occupied the same region during the Late Archaic.
 By around 2,500 B.P., vegetable fiber had ceased to be the main tempering agent for ceramic vessels.
-Instead, pottery was made from clay rich in microscopic spicules of freshwater sponges, which, when fired, made the vessel “chalky” to the touch.
+Instead, pottery was made from clay rich in microscopic spicules of freshwater sponges, which, when fired, made the vessel chalky to the touch.
 The change marked the beginning of the St. Johns culture.
-St. Johns pottery continued to be manufactured for the next 2,000 years.
+St. Johns pottery continued to be produced for the next 2,000 years.

-The St. Johns cultures have been divided into two major periods, St. Johns I and II, which have been further subdivided, based upon changes in ceramic types, influences from cultures outside the region, social structure, and religious organization.
+The St. Johns cultures have been divided into two major periods, St. Johns I and II, which have been further subdivided based upon changes in ceramic types, influences from cultures outside the region, social structure and religious organization.
 The St. Johns cultures were highly adapted to the coastal marshes and the areas surrounding the St. Johns River.

-During the 17th and 18th centuries the Spanish developed several cattle ranching areas and issued large land grants, many along the St. Johns River, to encourage ranching and agriculture.
+During the 17th and 18th centuries, the Spanish developed several cattle ranching areas and issued large land grants, many along the St. Johns River, to encourage ranching and agriculture.
 But it was during the British Period (1763-1783) that this system became more focused, with an increase in the development of plantations, especially along the St. Johns River.

-The name Dunn’s Creek comes from John Dunn, an attorney and coffee planter.
+The name Dunn’s Creek comes from John Dunn, a lawyer and coffee planter.
 He received a grant in 1765 that allowed him to farm an area “between the two lakes” in Putnam County near Dunns Creek State Park.
 Additional documentation of the time period shows that Lord Adam Gordon owned property located just south of Dunn’s Creek.
 He, like many of the British land grantees, was an absentee owner.

-During the latter part of the 19th century, the names Crescent Lake and Dunns Creek became formalized, changing from the earlier designations Lake Dunn, Lake Rolles, Lake Gordon, and Deep River.
+During the latter part of the 19th century, the names Crescent Lake and Dunns Creek became formalized, changing from the earlier designations Lake Dunn, Lake Rolles, Lake Gordon and Deep River.

-The railway station was abandoned in the 1920s and the former Sisco building purchased by a female African American Mason organization who ran it as a Convalescence Home.
+The railway station was abandoned in the 1920s and the former Sisco building purchased by a female African-American Mason organization that ran it as a convalescence home.
 When Highway 17 was slated to run through the center of the building, the Masons moved it and later had it torn down.
 Today, not much remains of the town of Sisco, but several of the original settler families still live in the area.